PaulCristina/recommender-systems-matrix-factorization/README.md

-Recommender-systems using matrix-factorization
+Recommender-systems with Rsparse
 ================

-## Matrix factorization
+## Collaborative filtering

 The goal for this project is to produce recommendation using collaborative filtering (matrix factorization & cosine distance).